 HOW WILL THE NEW LIBRARY BE DIFFERENT?

-The residents of Hudson, Greenport and Stockport finally will have the library they need and deserve, with state-of-the art technology, expanded programs and services for children and adults, increased operating hours, a larger collection, an accessible home for our historical collection, a beautiful outdoor space and an open plan layout inside with access to free wi-fi everywhere.
+The residents of Hudson, Greenport and Stockport finally will have the library they need and deserve, with state-of-the art technology, expanded programs and services for children and adults, increased operating hours, a larger collection, an accessible home for our historical collection, and an open plan layout inside with access to free wi-fi everywhere.
 The new library will become community’s living room.
 The Community Room will be the stage for world renowned and local authors, artists, performers and musicians to engage diverse communities in Hudson, bringing us together under one intellectual, civic roof.
 The possibilities for programs and partnerships are endless.

 WHAT IS THE VALUE OF THE LIBRARY TO THE HUDSON/GREENPORT/STOCKPORT COMMUNITY?

 In a community such as ours, the Library is a unique and vital source of personal, intellectual and economic empowerment.
 Not only do we provide free access to computers and the internet, which many in our community lack, we also have robust, multi-lingual training and education programs targeted at current and recent immigrant residents.
 Our year-round children’s educational programming is a vital source of intellectual engagement and entertainment for children and youth of all ages seeking a safe and welcoming place to play, learn, relax and grow.
 The new Library will provide the kind of intellectual home our community needs, an institution that will benefit us personally and collectively.
 It will be a place we all can use, and of which we all can be proud.